fullstack-lang/gong/README.md

 ![gong logo](docs/images/gong%20logo.svg)

-A stack developped with the gong framework is based on go and angular.
-It is designed to integrate other stacks developped with gong with minimal effort.
+A gong stack developped is based on go and angular.
+It can integrate other gong stacks with minimal effort.

 *Gong is a work in progress.
 API of the framework is not yet stabilized/baselined*